mamine119/ThanThanhDuy/README.md

 <h2>Hi there!
 I'm Duy | Boo</h2>

-### 👨🏻‍💻 &nbsp;About Me
+### 👨🏻‍💻 &nbsp;Something about Me

-- 🎓 &nbsp;I'm currently studying Software Engineering  at the FPT University (HCMC).\
+- 🎓 &nbsp;I'm currently studying Software Engineering  at the FPT University (HCMC).
-- :clipboard: &nbsp;I'm on track for learning more about UI/UX Design.\
+- :clipboard: &nbsp;I'm on track for learning more about UI/UX Design.
 - :headphones: &nbsp;In my free time, I pursue Graphic Design and Music.
+- ✉️ You can shoot me an email at [thanthanhduy0111@gmail.com](mailto:thanthanhduy0111@gmail.com)!
+I'll try to respond as soon as I can.

 ### 💻 &nbsp;Tech Stack